Last time I urged Brazillian banks to go mobile but Mexico arguably poses a larger opportunity as it is in the midst of an mbanking revolution.

 This chart-topping billionaire trio represents the future of banking – Generation M; for whom mobile is the way of life, not just a way of life.

 Posted on 21st Oct 2014 by Pierre Lelievre in Mobile

 Trust is a critical part of security and therefore, a key component in the widespread adoption of mobile payment technology.
 How can businesses build a secure environment to assure consumers?

-Posted on 12th Feb 2014 by Arta Sylejmani
+Posted on 12th Feb 2014 by Arta Sylejmani in Corporate

 Mobile banking is now well on the way to becoming a regularly used and understood application around the world.
 And in spite of naysayers who defend traditional branches and talk down their decline at the hands of electronic banking channels, the demand for safe, secure and convenient mobile banking mixed with the capability of modern […]

 Posted on 21st Dec 2012 by Gemalto in Enterprise Security